St Stephen's Church, Aldwark

 The church is constructed of alternating courses of herringbone brick and cobbles, with sandstone dressings.
 The roof is tiled, with the diagonals picked out in fishscale tiles.
 The church consists of a nave, short transepts in apsidal form, and a single-bay chancel.
 There is a two-stage tower to the north of the nave, supported by angle buttresses, and with a short spire.
 Inside, there are four stone cross piers, which support a complex wooden roof, based on a king post structure.
 The west window is in the Perpendicular style, and has glass designed by Charles Eamer Kempe in 1885.

+The church forms part of the benefice of Alne, along with St Mary's Church in Alne and St Stephen's Church in Tollerton.